Teraupo'o: War of resistance

 Richards wrote in 1888 that "the whole of the Raiatean Government (save one governor Teraupoo) were enrolled as Frenchmen and nearly the whole of the people banded together as one man to resist them."
 Teraupo'o led the native resistance against the French in the place of Tamatoa VI.
 He installed a resistance government under Tuarii (a younger daughter of Tahitoe) as queen at Avera.
 The French established themselves at the former capital of Uturoa and appointed a résident, Marie Maximilien Gustave Alby, and had the support of Tahaa chief Tavana who became known as the viceroy of Raiatea-Tahaa.
-A prolonged war prevented the French from entering the rural areas of Raiatea as the native resorted to guerilla warfare.
+A prolonged war prevented the French from entering the rural areas of Raiatea as the native resorted to guerrilla warfare.
 The conflict leading to the annexation of the Leeward Islands became known as the Leewards War, the Raiatean rebellion or the Teraupo’o War.

 Bearing his rifle, the "'oporo 'ute'ute" or "red pepper", Teraupo'o was able to muster a force of 800 men or nearly one third of the population of the island although Newbury noted that "hardly more than 359 Ra'iateans [were] under arms".
 The followers of the rebel chief were referred to as the Teraupiste.

 Teraupo'o's brother Hupe served as his généralissime or general-in-chief.
 The courageous chiefess Mai of Tevaitoa and her husband Moti Roi and the chief Faterehau of Opoa and his wife, a half-white woman, named Taupe allied themselves with the Teraupiste.
 Foreign residents were also attracted to his cause.
-Jose Jordan, son of American settler and blacksmith Joseph Jordan, was a partisan of Teraupo'o, and was exiled for his involvement.
+Jose Jordan, son of American settler and blacksmith Joseph Jordan, was a partisan of Teraupo'o, and was later exiled for his involvement.
 The German G. Neuffer became an adopted son of Teraupo'o and supplied him with arms and funds.

 From the few surviving letters of Teraupo'o, he was known to have been resolute in the belief that Great Britain would intervene on the behalf of their cause and rescue the natives from the French.
 The Raiateans unsuccessfully appealed to Robert Teesdale Simons, the British Consul in Tahiti, for assistance and offered their country to the "Great White Queen".
 In 1895, Queen Tuarii travelled to the British protectorate Rarontonga to seek help from the British Resident Frederick Moss who refused to meet with her.